 “Only someone capable of honoring each step he takes can comprehend his own worth” (p 152-155).

-And so we must ask ourselves each day: “Do I honor each step I must take to realize my dreams?”
+So we must ask ourselves each day: “Do I honor each step I must take to realize my dreams?”

 I know I certainly have.

-And when that is the case, there is but one thing left to do.
+When that is the case, there is but one thing left to do.

 The Copt ends the book by saying: